 Of course, you could just hand over the site, wish them the best of luck, and press on to your next project.
 But if you’re willing to go the extra mile to provide some learning tools for those clients, you’ll accomplish several awesome things:

-- You’ll answer lots of their questions ahead of time, which will result in less “SOS help me!” emails in your inbox.
+- You’ll answer lots of their questions ahead of time, which will result in fewer “SOS help me!” emails in your inbox.

 - You’ll get major brownie points for being so helpful.
 This leads to happy clients, which hopefully leads to some referrals, which then leads to new clients who will help keep your business booming.

 - All those brownie points will help establish you as an expert.
-So when your clients do want to learn more, they’ll be willing to opt-in to some of the following ideas.
+So when your clients do want to learn more—or start a new project—they’re more likely to come right back to you.

 Ready to go the extra mile?
 Here are 20 easy ways to help your clients understand WordPress.